nirshlezinger1/DeepSIC/README.md

 ## Repository content
 The implementation of DeepSIC consists of two functions:

 -  GetDeepSICNet - generate and train DeepSIC MIMO detector.
+Training is carried out in a sequential manner (see **Sequential Training** in the above reference).

 -  s_fDetDeepSIC - use trained model to detect symbols, returns BER.